WolfOWI/rosemont-estates/README.md

 ![image8][image8]

-Certainly!
-Here's the text for the "Development Process" section that you can copy and paste into your README file:

----

 ## Development Process

 The Development Process involved the technical implementation of both the frontend and backend of the Rosemont Estates application.
 This section highlights the key functionalities developed, challenges faced, and solutions implemented.